touzet/pampa/README.md

 ### Error margin (-e)

+__This option in mandatory.__

 The error margin is related to the resolution of the mass spectrometer, that is its ability to distinguish closely spaced peaks.
 We employ it to set an upper bound on the deviation between a peak and the theoretical mass of the marker peptide.
 This option is mandatory, and can be expressed in Daltons or in ppm.
  -  If the value is smaller than 1, it is assumed to be in Da (Daltons).
 In this case, recommended values are  0.1 for maldi TOF, and 0.01 for maldi FT.
  -  If the value is larger than 1, it is assumed to be in ppm (parts per million).
 In this case, recommended values are 50 for maldi TOF, and 5 for maldi FTICR.

 ### Output files (-o)

+__This option in mandatory.__

-This option enables you to specify the name of the main output file in TSV format.
+This option enables you to specify the name of the main output file, in TSV format.
 You can include the desired path to the directory where the file should be created.
 If the specified directory does not exist, it will be created automatically.

 For each spectrum, the output file will give the best assignment, based the highest number of marker peptides.
 It contains the following information:
 - Peaks from the spectrum that match the marker petides,